-Since starting at the University of Maryland in the fall of 2008, Dr. Wang and his research group have initiated ambitious new research directions.
-Two of these directions have turned into exciting new frontiers, including: 1) Molecularly Tunable Fluorescent Quantum Defects (or Organic Color-Centers); and 2) Tube^2: tube-in-a-tube semiconductors.
-Both quantum defects and Tube^2 are new classes of functional nanomaterials synthetically created in Dr. Wang’s laboratory.
+At the University of Maryland, Dr. Wang and his research group have initiated ambitious new research directions.
+Several of these directions have turned into exciting new frontiers, including: 1) Quantum Defects (a.k.a. sp3 Quantum Defects or Organic Color-Centers); and 2) Tube^2 (tube-in-a-tube semiconductors).
+Both quantum defects and Tube^2 are functional nanomaterials initially demonstrated in Dr. Wang’s laboratory and now synthesized in various forms.
 These novel quantum systems allow his group and a quickly growing community to probe, both experimentally and theoretically, a series of fundamental new phenomena that arise from these versatile synthetic structures.
 Extending from the fundamentals to applications, they are also exploiting these new properties and chemistries for electrical energy storage, thermoacoustics, biomedical imaging/sensing, as well as energy-saving and quantum technologies.
+Particularly, his research group has recently made breakthroughs in developing methodologies/technologies to enable single defect spectroscopy in the shortwave infrared, quantitative infrared measurements, and dynamic gating of infrared radiation in a textile that allows for adaptive self-regulating thermal radiation and heat exchange through the fabric.

 Professor, Department of Chemistry and Biochemistry, The University of Maryland, 2017- present